This dirty chai latte recipe (AKA chai coffee) is a wonderful, spicy coffee drink perfect for the fall season!

 It has those hints of ginger, cinnamon, cardamom, cloves, and black pepper blended with the smoky coffee flavor.

-The pairing of coffee and chai tea together is a match made in heaven IMO.
+The pairing of coffee and the blend of spices in chai tea is a match made in heaven IMO.

 What is in a Dirty Chai Latte?